 Duckman has a Bachelor of Arts in Political Science and Economics from Washington College in Chestertown, MD.

-Whitney Harmel is a dedicated philanthropist and volunteer who joined the Maryland Chamber of Commerce in December of 2017 as the director of strategic partnerships.
+Whitney Harmel is a dedicated philanthropist and volunteer who joined the Maryland Chamber of Commerce in December 2017 as the director of strategic partnerships.
+In November 2019, she was promoted to the role of vice president of membership and development.

 Her career lends her expertise in small, large, local and international business.